For Part 1 :: The Significance of the Bungalow in Northeast Baltimore

 Other locations in the home were designed more with private living in mind.
 The original kitchen, AJ himself categorizes it as a galley kitchen, was set, almost hidden, in the back of the house to allow for private preparation of the food.
 Serving and eating meanwhile occurred in the forward rooms of the first floor.

-In Anneth, a centralized staircase lead up from the dining room to sleeping quarters, only.
+A centralized staircase lead up from the dining room to sleeping quarters, only.
 Initially, two bedrooms were to be found at the top of the stairs – a doorway lead to one room on left, and a doorway lead to one room on the right.

 The stage is set